DeanDodds/milestoneproject4/README.md

 git push
 '''

-now you can go to the heroku website and begain the deployment
+now you can go to the HEROKU website and begain the deployment
 1. To begin with HEROKU you must first create an account on the <a href="https://id.heroku.com/login">HEROKU website</a>
 2. Once logged in, create a new app.
-When seleting the app name, keep in mind that it must be unique.
+When selecting the app name, keep in mind that it must be unique.
 Then select your region and create app.
-3. Then go to the settings tab and set up you Congfi Vars in the Heroku Setting tap.
+3. Then go to the settings tab and set up you Congfi Vars in the HEROKU Setting tap.
 These variables will be the same as the ones in you env.py.
-You will also need to add the folling to the config var and add the this to the settings.py file
+You will also need to add the following to the config var and add this to the settings.py file
 ```
   STRIPE_CURRENCY = 'gbp'
   STRIPE_PUBLIC_KEY = os.getenv('STRIPE_PUBLIC_KEY', '')